 In this Moroccan salad, the flavors of southern France are combined with North African influences.
 It tastes of acidity and a touch of sharpness against the saltiness of olives.
-This orange and tomato salad makes for a piquant starter and is delicious alongside grilled lamb or chicken.–Maria Zihammou
+This orange and tomato salad makes for a piquant starter and is delicious alongside grilled lamb or slow cooker chicken tagine.–Maria Zihammou

 LC What Exactly Is A Moroccan Salad?
 Note